ThatOneMHMD/01-Horiseon-Marketing/README.md

 ## Note

 To access the HTML file of the webpage, click on the index.html file above!
+Additionally, the CSS styling sheet can be found in the assets file/CSS!

 ## Description